mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md.md

 To solve this, this documents adds `src-members` to as-set and route-set objects, using a IRR registry name prefix with a double colon.
-For example, "RIPE::AS-EXAMPLE", a format already used by operators informally, for example in PeeringDB.
+For example\: "RIPE::AS-EXAMPLE", to refer specifically to an object "AS-EXAMPLE" in the IRR "RIPE".
+This format is already widely used informally by operators, including in platforms such as PeeringDB.
 Continued availability of existing `(mp-)members` attributes together with new validation rules, ensures backwards compatibility.